-The Jungle Cruise is a river ride at Disneyland (and other Disney Parks) and a soon to be live-action Jungle Cruise movie featuring Dwayne “The Rock” Johnson and Emily Blunt.
+The Jungle Cruise is a river ride at Disneyland (and other Disney Parks) and a live-action Jungle Cruise movie featuring Dwayne “The Rock” Johnson and Emily Blunt.

 Jungle Cruise Movie

 The live action themed Jungle Cruise movie is a movie adaptation of the classic Disneyland theme park ride.
 Dwayne “The Rock” Johnson and Emily Blunt will be the lead actors that journey on a quest for a tree with magical healing powers.
 Disney’s Jungle Cruise movie is expected to be similar to another adventure film, the Pirates of the Caribbean, which is based on another Disney Parks ride.

 The Jungle Cruise release date is Friday, July 30, 2021.

 In the film, Frank (Dwayne Johnson), a boat captain is tasked with delivering Lily (Emily Blunt) and her brother McGregor (Jack Whitehall) to a mystical healing tree.
 The journey will include fights wild animals while competing against a rival German expedition.
 There will be a “supernatural element” to the film and, according to Dwayne Johnson, his captain character knows the Amazon River better than anyone but only cares about his money, cat, and liquor.